 Owned by WordPress plugin developer Vladimir Prelovac, ManageWP is the most well-known WordPress management service online.
 The main interface is intuitive with all websites listed down the left hand side of the page and an overview section that lets you quickly update plugins and themes, delete post revisions and remove spam comments.

-All ManageWP plans allow you to manage up to five websites free of charge, with statistics and website scans being featured in free plans too.
-Premium plans start from only $0.80 per website per month and includes many additional features such as backup and restore functionality.
+All ManageWP plans allow you to manage up to unlimited free of charge, with statistics and website scans being featured in free plans too.
+Premium add-ons start at $25 and include many additional features such as backup and restore functionality.

 2. WP Remote